wp-plugins/user-admin-simplifier/readme.txt

 == Screenshots ==
 1. Choose a user to edit their menus
-2. Check the menu sectiond to disable.
+2. Check the menu section to disable.
 Click 'Save Changes' to apply your settings.

 == Changelog ==